ray-project/ray/doc/source/tune/api_docs/env.rst

   repeatedly every this amount of seconds.
 Defaults to 60 (seconds).
 * **TUNE_STATE_REFRESH_PERIOD**: Frequency of updating the resource tracking from Ray.
 Defaults to 10 (seconds).
 * **TUNE_SYNC_DISABLE_BOOTSTRAP**: Disable bootstrapping the autoscaler config for Docker syncing.
+* **TUNE_RESTORE_RETRY_NUM**: The number of retries that are done before a particular trial's restore is determined unsuccessful.
+After that, the trial is not restored to its previous checkpoint but rather from scratch.
+  Default is 0.
+  This is an advanced setting.
+Consider the following scenario: Due to scheduling glitches, sometimes a restoring trial may be scheduled onto a dying node.
+By setting this env var to a positive number, the trial can be restored several times and hopefully one of the times it will not be put on a dying node.
+This retry behavior won't increment the per trial failure number, which is compared against `max_failures`.

 There are some environment variables that are mostly relevant for integrated libraries: